Device-independent uncloneable encryption: Single-decryptor encryption of bits and trits

-Having established this result, we can straightforwardly prove $0$-uncloneability and hence uncloneable-indistinguishability for the modified protocol: \begin{theorem} Let the total number of leaked bits between the client and the receiver during $\Enc(1^\lambda, M)$, and between Bob and Charlie during the cloning attack, be $\nu l$.
-Then with the parameter choices as specified in \eqref{eq:par-cons-1}-\eqref{eq:par-cons-2}, Scheme~\ref{prot:DI-VKECM} with the modifications described at the start of this section is $0$-uncloneable-secure as long as $\nu$ satisfies
+With the above result, we can now prove fairly straightforwardly that the modified protocol achieves $(0,\negl(\lambda))$-anti-piracy security under Definition~\ref{def:pir-sec-ind} (independent random challenge plaintexts), thus achieving Theorem \ref{thm:main-dec-bit} (the fact that it also satisfies completeness and indistinguishable security is easily seen from similar arguments as in Section~\ref{sec:SDECM-proofs}). \begin{lemma} Let the total number of leaked bits between the client and the receiver during $\Enc(1^\lambda, M)$, and between Bob and Charlie during the pirating attack, be $\nu l$.
+Then with the parameter choices as specified in \eqref{eq:par-cons-1}-\eqref{eq:par-cons-2}, Scheme~\ref{prot:DI-SDECM} with the modifications described in this section is $(0,\negl(\lambda))$-anti-piracy-secure under Definition~\ref{def:pir-sec-ind}, as long as $\nu$ satisfies

-By Lemma \ref{fc:0unc_uncind}, the modified scheme is thus also uncloneable-indistinguishable-secure under this condition. \end{theorem} \begin{proof} Let the number of bits leaked during the encryption phase be $\nu_1l$, and the number of bits leaked during the cloning attack be $\nu_2l$, with $\nu_1+\nu_2=\nu$.
-Let $\rVec^\B,\rVec^\C$ denote the values of $\rVec$ received by Bob and Charlie respectively in their decryption keys.
-From Lemma~\ref{lem:rawkeyguess}, we know that if $\nu=0$, then if Bob and Charlie were to try guessing $\eAB$ and $\eAC$ respectively (instead of the message), the probability that $F=\text{\cmark}$ and they both guess correctly is at most $2^{-\kappa\dga^3\alpha^4l+2\xi (1-\gamma)(1-\alpha)h_2(\qhon)l}$, substituting in the formula~\eqref{eq:par-cons-2} for the syndrome length $\lsyn$.
-(Here we have implicitly used the fact that the values $\rVec^\B,\rVec^\C$ are independent of $\eAB,\eAC$.)
-By the same arguments as in the Theorem~\ref{thm:unc_leak} proof, for nonzero $\nu_1$ the probability that $F=\text{\cmark}$ and they both guess correctly is instead upper bounded by $2^{-\kappa\dga^3\alpha^4l+2\xi (1-\gamma)(1-\alpha)h_2(\qhon)l + \nu_1 l}$.
-This means we have that the probability they both guess correctly \emph{conditioned} on $F=\text{\cmark}$ satisfies